QIICR/dcmqi-guide/user_guide/itkimage2segimage.md

      individual files can contain one or more labels (segments).
 Segments from different files are allowed to overlap.
 See documentation for details.

+   --inputDICOMDirectory <std::string>
+     Directory with the DICOM files corresponding to the original image that was segmented.

    --inputDICOMList <std::vector<std::string>>
      Comma-separated list of DICOM images that correspond to the original